NICU Follow-Up Program

 Parents can make an appointment by calling 410-328-6003.

-NICU follow-up appointments are from 8:15 am to 3:45 pm on Wednesdays in the 5th Floor Pediatric Specialty Clinic located at 29 South Greene Street, Baltimore, MD 21201.
+NICU Follow-Up appointments are on Wednesdays in the 5th floor Pediatric Specialty Practice located at 22 South Greene Street, Baltimore, Maryland 21201.
 View directions, parking information and maps.

-Please note that if a child's insurance requires a referral, parents are responsible for obtaining the referral and bringing it with them to the appointment or checking with the doctor to be sure it was sent.
-In addition to bringing the referral, parents may want to bring any medications that their child is on; this will let the doctors know exactly what the child is taking and the concentrations.
-It is also helpful when parents bring the child's immunization record and any relevant medical or developmental reports (e.g., a copy of the IFSP if the child is enrolled in the Infants and Toddlers Program).
-If parents prefer, these documents can be sent directly to the Program Coordinator & Developmental Specialist, Dr. Brenda Hussey-Gardner via fax (410-328-1076), email (firstname.lastname@example.org) or mail (Division of Neonatology, 110 South Paca Street, 8th Floor, Baltimore, MD 21201).
+Please note that if a child’s insurance requires a referral, parents are responsible for obtaining the referral and bringing it with them to the appointment or checking with the doctor to be sure it was sent.
+In addition to bringing the referral, parents may want to bring a copy of the IFSP if the child is enrolled in the Infants and Toddlers Program.
+If parents prefer, the IFSP can be sent to Dr. Brenda Hussey-Gardner at firstname.lastname@example.org.